Having trouble connecting to the internet? Click a heading below for tips on troubleshooting a dial-up connection.

 Many times, restarting your modem and router will fix the problem.
 Unplug the power cord from the back of your modem and router and then wait 30 seconds before plugging them back in.
 Once plugged back in, it may take up to 5 minutes for your modem and router to full reboot.

 Check your access number

-To learn more about adding access numbers, please visit our help article Manually add access phone numbers.
+If you are an AOL member, you can check the valid access phone numbers for your area at http://access.web.aol.com/accessnum/.
+To learn more about adding access numbers in the AOL Desktop Software, please visit our help article Manually add access phone numbers.

 Verify your Username and password

 If you are using the dial-up service provided by AOL, please visit our help article Account Management: Managing your AOL Password for more information on changing your AOL password.

 Still need help?
 Contact your internet service provider to help you troubleshoot the issue further.
 When you contact your ISP, please let the representative know that you are having trouble connecting to the Internet.